Getting Started with Windows PowerShell Workflow

 Windows PowerShell Workflow is a key feature of Windows PowerShell 3.0 and Windows PowerShell 4.0.
 For more information about Windows PowerShell, see What’s New in Windows PowerShell.

 This topic includes the following sections.

 A workflow is a sequence of programmed, connected steps that perform long-running tasks or require the coordination of multiple steps across multiple devices or managed nodes.
 Windows PowerShell Workflow lets IT pros and developers author sequences of multi-device management activities, or single tasks within a workflow, as workflows.
 By design, workflows can be long-running, repeatable, frequent, parallelizable, interruptible, stoppable, and restartable.
 They can be suspended and resumed; they can also continue after an unexpected interruption, such as a network outage or computer restart.

 Windows PowerShell workflows can be authored or defined by using Windows PowerShell syntax, or XAML files.
 For more information about authoring a Windows PowerShell script-based workflow, see Writing a Script Workflow.
 For more information about XAML-based workflows, see Creating and importing workflows by using the Visual Studio Workflow Designer in this topic.

-RunAs functionality of Windows PowerShell 3.0, custom session configurations let delegated or subordinate IT Pros run workflows or activities within a workflow.
+By using the RunAs functionality of Windows PowerShell, custom session configurations let delegated or subordinate IT Pros run workflows or activities within a workflow.